-Hot seatAlso known as: hot seating, interviewing, conscience alley, debate
+Hot seatAlso known as: conscience alley, 20 questions, celebrity heads, 'Who am I?'

-Hot seat involves a student sitting in the 'hot seat' where they adopt a persona or topic element and must respond to questions asked by the audience whilst staying in character.
+Hot seat involves a student sitting in the 'hot seat' where they adopt a persona and must respond to questions asked by the audience whilst staying in character.
 It:

-- supports students to develop their questioning and listening skills
+- enables educators to support students to develop their questioning and listening skills in an engaging way

 - can be modified so that the student in the 'hot seat' has the name of a person, object or event displayed behind them and they must try and guess the word by asking the audience closed questions.